gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-break and continue affect only the inner loop cintaining them the else statement can belong to if just as it can belong to a for the pass statement to do nothing without not writing anything and having an error match takes an expression and compare it to cases. only the first case is executed functions can have the first line as a string literal (docstring)
+break and continue affect only the inner loop cintaining them the else statement can belong to if just as it can belong to a for the pass statement to do nothing without not writing anything and having an error match takes an expression and compare it to cases. only the first case is executed, the else is case _: functions can have the first line as a string literal (docstring)